bustoutsolutions/siesta/index.md

 - [Robust regression tests](https://bustoutsolutions.github.io/siesta/specs/)
 - [Documentation](https://bustoutsolutions.github.io/siesta/guide/)

+### What it doesn’t do

+- It **doesn’t reinvent networking.** Siesta delegates network operations to your library of choice (`NSURLSession` by default, or [Alamofire](https://github.com/Alamofire/Alamofire), or inject your own [custom adapter](http://bustoutsolutions.github.io/siesta/api/Protocols/NetworkingProvider.html).
+- It **doesn’t hide HTTP**.
+On the contrary, Siesta strives to expose the full richness of HTTP while providing conveniences to simplify common usage patterns.
+You can devise an abstraction layer to suit your own particular needs, or work directly with Siesta’s nice APIs for requests and response entities.
+- It **doesn’t do response ⟷ model mapping.** This means that Siesta doesn’t constrain your response models, or force you to have any at all.
+Add a repsonse transformer to work with your model library of choice, or work directly with parsed JSON.

+### What sets it apart

+It’s not just the features.
+Siesta **solves a different problem** than other REST frameworks.

+Other frameworks treat HTTP as a form of [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call).
+New information arrives only in responses that are coupled to requests — essentially the return values of asynchronous functions.

+Siesta puts the the “ST” back in “REST”, and embraces the notion of _state transfer_, decoupling the act of _observering_ state from the act of _transferring_ it.

 ## Origin

 This project started as helper code we wrote out of practical need on several [Bust Out Solutions](http://bustoutsolutions.com) projects.
 When we found ourselves copying the code between projects, we knew it was time to open source it.

-For the open source transition, we took the time to rewrite our code in Swift — and _rethink_ it in Swift, embracing the language to turn all those “good enough for utility code” decisions into clean abstractions.
+For the open source transition, we took the time to rewrite our code in Swift — and _rethink_ it in Swift, embracing the language to make the API as clean as the concepts.

-Siesta’s code is therefore both old and new: battle-tasted on the App Store, then reincarnated in a green field.
+Siesta’s code is therefore both old and new: battle-tasted on the App Store, then reincarnated in a Swifty green field.

 ## Design Philosophy